b4ck5p4c3/style-guide-js/README.md

 ## Credits

-This project is heavily inspired by [The Vercel Style Guide](https://github.com/vercel/style-guide).
+This project was initially inspired by [Vercel Style Guide](https://github.com/vercel/style-guide).
-Thanks, Vercel, for sharing this amazing piece of work!
+Thanks for sharing this amazing piece of work!